joshuakalla/data_science_campaigns/setup.md

 ```

 To link students directly to labs, I am using nbgitpuller.
 To use this, I go [here](https://jupyterhub.github.io/nbgitpuller/link).
 There, I enter in the IP address for JupyterHub.
 Under URL path, I enter something like `notebooks/data_science_campaigns/Labs/Lab1/lab01.ipynb`.
 Under Repository URL I enter something like `https://github.com/joshuakalla/data_science_campaigns`.
 This produces a link that I can then distribute to students.

+I am redirecting the Google VM to http://datascience4politics.org.
+To set-up the redirect, I followed the directions at https://www.bloggerlessons.com/set-up-a-domain-on-google-cloud-server/.